smcolash/mindbridge/README.md

 ## REST API

 The device works as a bridge between the Internet user/browser and the LEGO Mindstorms robot.
 Interactins with the bridge are in terms of its REST interfaces.
-The interfaces are documented in the [openapi.yaml](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/smcolash/mindbridge/master/openapi.yaml) file using the [OpenAPI]( https://www.openapis.org/) format.
+The interfaces are documented in the <a href="https://petstore.swagger.io/?url=https://raw.githubusercontent.com/smcolash/mindbridge/master/openapi.yaml" target="_EXTERNAL">openapi.yaml</a> file using the [OpenAPI]( https://www.openapis.org/) format.

 # Remaining Work